 Use clove oil (available from pharmacies) placed on a cotton bud and dab the exposed / broken tooth with it.

 You may also need to protect the tongue/cheek from the sharp edge.
 Use a temporary dental filling (available from pharmacies) to plug the hole.
 The tip to placing this is to dry the tooth first with a small piece of cotton wool or tissue and then place the material and use your finger to smooth it into place.
 This filling material may need topping up over time until we are able to see you for definitive treatment.
-For more top tips as well as how to manage ulcers and broken teeth, keep checking our blog posts!

 Back to news index